 They're super easy and you can make them on the grill or stove.
 10 mins prep time and 10 mins cooking, and only 115 calories per serving.

 Mexican Street Corn

-Mexican Street Corn (aka Elote) is super popular in Mexico.
-Often sold at festivals and roadside stalls, they’re usually made with full sized corn on the cob.
+Mexican Street Corn (aka Elote) is super popular in, you guessed it, Mexico.
+Often sold at festivals and roadside stalls, they're usually made with full sized corn on the cob.

 For my mini appetizer-sized version, I've used the same creamy lime coating, with parmesan and fresh herbs.